pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 What would it look like if the process of knowledge creation was modeled on the Web?
 What if you could look *inside* a given fact, and see how it came into existence?
 And then support it with addition arguments or challenge it?
+Maybe the best way to describe open knowledge is to start with why current technologies are not open knowledge.

 #### Publications as Silos